 Jack Oldham was furious when he learned Bradford had intercepted his letters, and his angry and quarrelsome nature sealed his fate.

 While the Pilgrims needed manpower and knew there was strength in numbers, they weren’t desperate enough to need a man like Oldham.
 They banished him from Plymouth in 1624.
 At first, Oldham flourished under his new freedom.
-Liberated from the Pilgrims' taxes and rules, he settled at Nantasket and would go on to be one of the founders of Wethersfield, Connecticut.
+Liberated from the Pilgrims' taxes and rules, he settled at Nantasket and would go on to be one of the founders of Wethersfield, Conn.

 He traded profitably with the Indians, as well as other settlers, and even gained positions in Massachusetts’ early government.
 But his demeanor got the best of him.
 Fellow outcast Thomas Morton described him as ‘a mad jack in his mood.’

 In July 1636, American Indians, probably Narragansetts, waylaid his ship on a trading trip to Block Island.
 They killed Jack Oldham and several members of his crew.
 His two nephews returned to land.

 The death of Mad Jack Oldham was a flashpoint in the ongoing friction between some of the Indians and the colonists over trade and other matters.